BMDSoftware/dicoogle-ipfs-storage/README.md

 Daemon is ready
 ```

-### Downloading and building the plugin
+### Installing and running with Dicoogle

-Maven is required in order to build the project.
-An IDE with Maven support such as Netbeans may also help.

-1. Clone the git repository at https://github.com/bioinformatics-ua/dicooglePluginSample.git

-2. Go to the project's base directory in a command line and run `mvn install`.
-Alternatively, open
-   the Maven project of the plugin with your IDE, then force it to build your project.

-3. If the building task is successful, you will have a new jar with dependencies in the target
-   folder (target/dicoogle-plugin-sample-2.0-jar-with-dependencies.jar).
+To be done

 ### Using your plugin

-1. Copy your plugin's package with dependencies (target/dicoogle-plugin-sample-2.0-jar-with-dependencies.jar)
+1. Copy your plugin's package with dependencies (target/ipfs-plugin-1.0.0-SNAPSHOT-jar-with-dependencies.jar)
    to the "Plugins" folder inside the root folder of Dicoogle.

 2. Run Dicoogle.
 The plugin will be automatically included.